SamraatJain9/data-ignition-lab-nicd/README.md

 - **Predictive modeling using Random Forests**
 - **Temporal anomaly visualization and probability thresholding**

-The pipeline follows a robust approach to detect operational anomalies and model near-term risks, demonstrating practical ML under real-world constraints such as limited labels, noisy data, and time limitations.
+The pipeline follows an approach to detect operational anomalies and model near-term risks, demonstrating practical ML under real-world constraints such as limited labels, noisy data, and time limitations.

 ---